A dog crate can be a wonderful training tool, transporter and safe haven for your dog when used correctly.

 - Are thunder or fireworks terrifying your dog?
 Their crate can be a soothing place for them to escape during this time.

-Crate training can be a fantastic way to aid and speed up the house training process.
+Crate training your dog can be a fantastic way to aid and speed up the house training process.

 - Keep your dog safe and happy, while preventing smelly accidents while you’re not able to keep a close eye on them.